NaverCloudPlatform/terraform-provider-ncloud/docs/resources/auto_sclaing_policy.md

 The following arguments are supported:

 * `name` - (Required) Auto Scaling Policy name to create.
 * `adjustment_type_code` - (Required) Determines how the number of servers is scaled when the scaling policy is performed.
-Valid values are `CHANG`, `EXACT`, and `PRCNT`
+Valid values are `CHANG`, `EXACT`, and `PRCNT`.
 * `scaling_adjustment` - (Required) Specify the adjustment value for the adjustment type.
 Enter a negative value to decrease when adjustTypeCode is `CHANG` or `PRCNT`.
-* `cooldown` - (Optional) The amount of time, in seconds, after a scaling activity completes and before the next scaling activity can start.
+* `cooldown` - (Optional) The cooldown time is the period set to ignore even if the monitoring event alarm occurs after the actual scaling is being performed or is completed.
 * `min_adjustment_step` - (Optional) Change the number of server instances by the minimum adjustment width.
 * `auto_scaling_group_no` - (Required) The number of the auto scaling group.